-This interdisciplinary course is designed for students with a demonstrated interest in writing, literature, and the related arts.
+LITERARY ARTS 6 11092 THEATRE ARTS 6 13902 Grade 6 Year Grade 6 Year This interdisciplinary course is designed for students with a This interdisciplinary course explore es the theatre from the demonstrated interest in writing literature a nd the related nerspectives of history culture ge nres performance and demonstrated interest in writing, literature, and the related arts.
 Structured to enhance the skills needed for successful academic performance in subsequent English and fine arts classes, this course emphasizes literature, composition, vocabulary development, communication, and critical thinking skills.
 Students receive an in-depth introduction to various genres of literature and the fine arts.
 This course replaces English 6 or Advanced English 6 for students enrolled in mSAM.

-RHYTHMIC ARTS 6 93022 Grade 6 Year
+RHYTHMIC ARTS 6

 This introductory rhythmic arts course promotes dance as a healthy lifestyle choice and as an art form.
 Content focuses on the concepts of fitness and wellness utilizing dance as a cardio-respiratory activity.
 Students explore dance through creative movement, improvisation, the basics of choreography, dance terminology, and a variety of dance forms.
 Each dance form provides exposure to the diversity of style, historical, and cultural aspects of the rhythmic arts.
 This course replaces Physical Education/Lifetime Fitness 6 for students enrolled in mSAM.
+This interdisciplinary course explores the theatre from the perspectives of history, culture, genres, performance, and the role of theatre arts in contemporary society.
+Students gain in-depth knowledge of ensemble, non-verbal and verbal communication skills, and the role of the audience.
+Content includes classical and modern drama, critical thinking, speaking skills, and oral presentation.
+Students participate in a variety of theatrical opportunities.